 Oil and Gas in Romania

 The oil and gas industry in Romania dates back to the mid 1800's.
-By 1937, Romania was the second largest European oil producer and the seventh largest in the world, producing 7.2 metric tonnes of oil per year.
+By 1937, Romania was the second largest European oil producer and the seventh largest in the world, producing 7.2 million metric tonnes of oil per year.
 Progress and development of the industry was temporarily slowed during the Communist rule of the country, when the focus was on self sufficiency and little was done to expand or improve the existing infrastructure and performance.

 Romania held its first post Communism licensing round in 1992, with both onshore and offshore concessions on offer, Shell, Enterprise Oil and Amoco were all awarded licences.
 The concession areas cover most of the country's lowland area and exclude the highland areas of the Carpathian Mountains.